anturiam1/bellabeat-user-activity-analysis/README.md

 Bellabeat is a wellness technology company focused on smart devices designed to support women's health.

-This project analyzes smart device usage data to identify behavioral patterns that could support product strategy and marketing decisions for the Bellabeat Time smartwatch.
+This project analyzes third-party smart device usage data to identify behavioral patterns that could support product strategy and marketing decisions for the Bellabeat Time smartwatch.

 ---